- What happens once I am accepted?

-Most Employers prefer employees to have previous experience and a desire to work in the hospitality industry.
-However, they do provide on the job training, with some Employers preferring to train their employees extensively on arrival.
+Most employers prefer employees to have previous experience and a desire to work in the hospitality industry.
+They do, however, provide on the job training, with some employers preferring to train their employees extensively on arrival.

 What if I make a mistake on the job?